blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 120 feet
 Duration: Concentration, up to 10 minutes
 You create the image of a creature, object, or some other visibile thing that fits within a 20ft cube.
 The illusion seems real, featuring sounds, smells, and temperature appropriate to the thing you're depicting.
 The illusion cannot directly cause damage.
 The illusion can be moved, provided you have line of sight with it and are within range, and it can be controlled.
 The illusion lacks physical rigidity, and objects pass through it.

-At higher levels: WHen cast as a 6th or higher level spell, the illusion lasts until dispelled, no concentration required.
 ```

 ```